TotallyInformation/node-red-contrib-uibuilder/README.md

 - Some of the VueJS helpers in the front-end library have edge-cases where they don't work.

-- **Socket.IO isn't secured by default** Use uibuilder's ExpressJS and socket middleware feature to secure things properly before considering use over the Internet.
+- **Socket.IO isn't secured by default** Use uibuilder's ExpressJS and socket middleware feature to secure things properly before considering use over the Internet. **ALWAYS** configure TLS before configuring authentication.
+If Node-RED is using HTTPS, Socket.IO will also use HTTPS/WSS encryption of traffic.

   Note, however that the socket middleware is only called on initial socket connection.
 Once the connection upgrades to websocket, this is no longer called.